sondreir98/NTNU-TDT4140-Filmder/README.md

 ## Pair programming

 After retrospective nr.
 1 we have decided to utilize pair programming in future work.
-We have decided not to include documentation about this in individual commits in git, to make the commit history as clean as possible.

-We have managed to achieve this, and each member has pair programmed with the others members in the group.
+We have managed to achieve this, but have forgotten to document this in git commits.
+Each member has pair programmed with the others members in the group.
 This text in this readme file serves as documentation for this.
 In future retrospectives there is a possibility of opening for a discussion about if documentation for pair-programming should be revised, and instead be included in the individual commits as per agile developement.

 We have pair programmed when making the algorithm and filtration(Johan and Camilla).
-We have pair programmet when making refactor changes to getting the next movie for home page.
-We have pair programmed when setting up firbase.
+We have pair programmet when making refactor changes to getting the next movie for home page(Vegard and Anne) We have pair programmed when setting up firbase (Sondre and Vegard).
-We have pair programmed when making the friends page.
+We have pair programmed when making the friends page(Vegard and Johan).
-We have pair programmed when making the prifle page.
+We have pair programmed when making the prifle page(Sondre and Johan).
-We have pair programmed when making creating popup info button We have pair programmed when making databse calls.
+We have pair programmed when making creating popup info button(Johan and Anne) We have pair programmed when making database calls(Sondre and Camilla).
-We have pair programmed when making the navigation bar
+We have pair programmed when making the navigation bar(Camilla and Anne).
+We have pari programmed when making the log in and sign up page (Sondre and Anne).
+We have pair programmed when adding icons (Vegard and Camilla)